observablehq/framework/examples/README.md

 If you have questions about an existing example, please [open a discussion](https://github.com/observablehq/framework/discussions).

+### We welcome contributions! 🤗

-**We welcome contributions!** If you have an example that you’d like to share with the community, please [open a pull request](https://docs.github.com/en/pull-requests).
+If you have an example that you’d like to share with the community, please [open a pull request](https://docs.github.com/en/pull-requests).
 Please follow the conventions set by the existing examples and let us know if you have any questions.

 Here are some technique examples we’d like to see:

 * Visualization
   * Big number with area chart